enso-org/enso-archive/doc/design/engine/engine-services.md

 ##### `StackItem`
 A representation of an executable position in code, used by the execution APIs.

-`MethodCall` is a call performed at the top of the stack, to initialize the context with first execution.
+`ExplicitCall` is a call performed at the top of the stack, to initialize the context with first execution.
 The `thisArgumentsPosition` field can be omitted, in which case the context will try to infer the argument on a best-effort basis.
 E.g. for a module-level